CianMRoche/CianMRoche.github.io/_pages/caustica-documentation.md

 ## 4. Lensing quantities

-The **lensing-quantities view** (dropdown in the top-right of the image panel) visualises four quantities derived from the Jacobian of the lens mapping evaluated at the chosen source redshift $z_s$.
+The **lensing-quantities view** (dropdown in the top-right of the image panel) visualises several quantities derived from the lens mapping at the chosen source redshift $z_s$.

 ### The lens mapping Jacobian